Phantonia/Krypton/Specification/2_LexicalStructure.md

 - It consists only of digits 0 to 9, except:
 - If the first character is a `0`, then the second character can be a `b` or `x`.
 This means, that the integer literal is in base 2 (`b` for binary) or 16 (`x` for hexadecimal).
 - If the integer literal is in base 16, it also allows the letters a through f.
-Casing doesn't matter, however it is a compile time error if the casing is not consistent (that means that lowercase and uppercase letters are mixed).
+Both lower- and uppercase are allowed, however it is the compile time error 005 if the casing is not consistent (that means that lowercase and uppercase letters are mixed).
 - No matter the base, an integer literal can contain underscore characters `_`.
 If it is a binary or hexadecimal integer literal, these underscores are only permitted after the `b` or `x`.
 More than one underscore is allowed after each other, and trailing underscores are permitted.
-These underscores are ignored after lexical analysis and only aid the readability of large numbers.
+Integer literals with underscores are exactly equal to the corresponding integer literal without.

 These are examples of valid integer literals: